-A new, environmentally friendly, low-capital cost process will have a major global impact.
+A new, environmentally friendly, low-capital cost process will have major global impact.
 Our technology can deliver this and so much more as it improves efficiency, lowers cost and enables economic and safe recycling anywhere in the world.
-For every 10,000 tonnes of batteries processed, we expect to generate between \$2.5 and \$5 million more gross profit than smelting.
-Because our capital expenditure is low, we are economically viable, with relatively small processing capacities.
+For every 10,000 tonnes of batteries processed we expect to generate between \$2.5m and \$5m more gross profit than smelting.
+Because our capital expenditure is low, we are economically viable with relatively small processing capacities.
 We can potentially operate a profitable business in a remote area or closer to the source of waste batteries.

-Our process delivers important environmental benefits, including a reduction in the carbon footprint by 80-89%, elimination of noxious gases, and a significant drop in energy costs and slag.
-It produces battery-ready leady oxide directly from scrap, eliminating the production and downstream reprocessing of lead ingot for the synthesis of battery paste.
-Our leady oxide is also a technological revolution; as a nanostructured material, with a fine-tuned ratio of alpha to beta lead oxide, we are seeing energy density uplifts in the laboratory.
+Our process delivers important environmental benefits including a reduction in the carbon footprint (by 80-89%), elimination of noxious gases and a significant drop in the energy costs and slag.
+It produces battery-ready leady oxide directly from scrap, eliminating the production and downstream reprocessing of lead ingot (for the synthesis of battery paste).
+Our leady oxide is also a technological revolution; as a nanostructured material, with a fine-tuned ratio of alpha to beta lead oxide, we are seeing in the laboratory energy density uplifts of the order of 30%.